This article contains affiliate links.

 Entertainment hub it belongs to: Part of the Sands Cotai complex spanning The Venetian, The Parisian, The Four Seasons, The Sheraton, The Holiday Inn, The Hilton and The St Regis.

-Location of The Venetian Macau: The Venetian is located halfway through the Cotai strip in the middle of it all.
+Location of The Venetian Macao: The Venetian is located halfway through the Cotai strip in the middle of it all.
 As it spans such a large area, you are basically equidistant to most of the attractions on Cotai.

-Why stay at The Venetian Macau: If you are looking for the true spirit of Las Vegas or of Macau, The Venetian is an institution.
+Why stay at The Venetian Macao: If you are looking for the true spirit of Las Vegas or of Macau, The Venetian is an institution.
 You also never need to step outside for a fun-filled weekend as you can even cross over to the St Regis part via the bridge.

 Things to consider when booking the The Venetian: The hotel is huge, much like The Parisian so getting to your room is a trek.
 The shopping area, to me, was a bit tacky and service levels can be average at best.
 You may be one of 6,000 other guests at any given point so you will not feel special.